 - Although Nassau offers many ocean excursions that typically involve some physical activity, those with mobility difficulties can see marine life on a glass-bottom boat tour without getting wet.

 - If you’re in port for a short time, consider a private tour to escape the crowds and catch all the can't-miss attractions without a large group.

 How to Get to Downtown Nassau from the Nassau Cruise Port

 Getting into town is easy from Prince George Wharf on the island’s north coast, where cruise ships dock.
 Either grab a taxi at the wharf or walk 10 minutes south to Bay Street, the main shopping hub.
 Visitor information booths are located at the port’s Festival Place Welcome Center, where you can find maps and other useful resources.

-Nassau is a popular port of entry for the Bahamas.
-Most major cruise liners dock here, including Royal Caribbean, Carnival, Celebration, Discovery, Costa, Disney and Norwegian.
-The Bahamian and US dollars are used interchangeably throughout the island, but European and other currencies will have to be exchanged.
-The local language is English so don't be shy about asking for help or directions!
+Nassau is a popular port of entry for the Bahamas, and most major cruise ships dock here.
+The Bahamian and US dollars are used interchangeably throughout the island, but other currencies must be exchanged.
+The local language is English.